Go on the fishing trip of your lifetime.

 The search for bonefish

 Keep in mind that they are high on the menu for other predators.
-As such, the most obvious place to look for bonefish will be in the shallow flats.
+As such, the most obvious place to look for bonefish is on the shallow flats and sand high spots.
 Bonefish develop their complexion depending on the environment they inhabit.
-A bonefish living predominantly in white sand flats will be silver to white.
-In contrast, these fish inhabite a darker flat bottom of coral or seaweed will be slightly darker, adapting to fit in with their surroundings.
+A bonefish living predominantly on white sand flats will be silver to white.
+In contrast, the fish that inhabit a darker flat bottom of coral or seaweed will be slightly darker, adapting to fit in with their surroundings.
 No wonder they are described as ‘the ghosts of the flats’!

 Best Bonefish Flies & Rods